Locally made

 A GUIDE TO COMPLIANT WINDOWS

-Did you know: The Victorian Building Authority and private inspectors are spending more time and energy looking for instances of non-compliance due to missing window flashing.
-This is due to widespread confusion around the requirement for flashing and high levels of known non-compliance.
+Did you know: The Victorian Building Authority and private inspectors are cracking down on missing window flashing, driven by confusion around the rules and high rates of non-compliance

 Although there are many different types of flashing, they all achieve the same purpose.
 Flashing is designed to waterproof a window and protect against rainwater damaging the internal building fabrics of your home.